Docking and castrating

 and is probably the most humane method of tail docking.
 It can

 be used on older lambs.

+It is more commonly used by larger producers who batch process lambs.
 An emasculator has both a cutting and crushing mechanism.
 It can be used for tail docking.
 The crushing mechanism seals the blood

 vessels on the tail remaining on the lamb, while the cutting edge

 effectively removes the tail.
 The emasculator should be left on